Week 4: Embedded Programming

 Implementation: From Zero to a Working Input-Output System

-This week was my first time building an actual electronic circuit.
-I had never used a breadboard before.
-I had never connected an LED physically.
-I had never used a resistor in real life.
-At the same time, the last time I wrote code was 12 years ago in school.
-So this week felt like restarting programming, but now with hardware involved.
-I decided to begin very small: make one LED blink.
+This week was my first time building an actual electronic circuit, I had never used a breadboard, never connected an LED physically, and never used a resistor outside of a textbook.
+On top of that, the last time I wrote any code was 12 years ago in school.
+So this week felt like restarting programming, but with hardware added to the mix.
+I decided to start as small as possible: make one LED blink.

 Setting Up the XIAO RP2040

 I connected the XIAO RP2040 to my MacBook using a USB-C cable and installed Arduino IDE.
-The setup was done by following the instruction from https://wiki.seeedstudio.com/.
-There was one change though, for mac, the preferences is not under the File menu but the Arduino IDE menu.
-I had a hard time figuring the very first step but the rest were according to the website.
+The setup was done by following the instructions from wiki.seeedstudio.com.
+There was one change though - on Mac, the Preferences is not under the File menu but under the Arduino IDE menu.
+I had a hard time figuring out the very first step but the rest were according to the website.

-I first tried the default Blink example.
+I first tried the default Blink example via File > Examples > 01.Basics > Blink.
 It did not work.
-The example used `LED_BUILTIN`, which does not directly map to the onboard LED pins of the XIAO.
-After checking the pin map from the wiki and datasheet, I defined the correct RGB LED pin manually:
+The example uses LED_BUILTIN, which does not directly map to the onboard LED pins of the XIAO RP2040.
+After checking the Pin Map from the wiki and datasheet, I defined the correct RGB LED pin manually:

 #define USER_LED_R 17